 - In the Home tab, click on the Editor icon.
 This opens the Terrain Editor on the left of the screen.

-- Use the Paint tool to change the material of the landscape.
+- In the Terrain Editor, go to the Edit tab.
+Then, use the Paint tool to change the material of the landscape.
 Depending on your vision, paint in roads, water, or even lava.

 Using the Paint Tool